 This P Loop begins with a negative spin followed by a 3⁄4 positive snap in the opposite direction.
 If the aircraft is flying from left to right inverted and performs the negative spin with right rudder, the aircraft will yaw right and roll left.
 At the conclusion of the spin the top of the airplane will face the judges.
 The positive snap must be in the opposite direction, performed with right rudder, to cause the aircraft to yaw right and roll right.
 After the snap the right side of the aircraft will face the judges.
 The pilot can now perform the 3⁄4 loop and end in inverted flight headed to the judge's left.

-- 27.9 Variations in Line Length - 27.9.1 All lines within a figure (Interior Lines) are preceded and followed by Looping Lines which define their length. - 27.9.2 Interior Lines do not have to be of equal length.
+27.9 Variations in Line Length

+27.9.1 All lines within a figure (Interior Lines) are preceded and followed by Looping Lines which define their length.